flatironinstitute/foveated-metamers-browser/README.md

 ## Notes

-- Table: work with side selection, metadata hovers or in side bit?
+- Table: metadata definiation on hover or in filter area?
 - Change selection on click.
 - Add sortby on table column heads
 - Change to slider with catagorical variables